-- Ultrasound is initial imaging of scalp or skull lesions - CT Head without or without and with contrast (CPT[®] 70450 or CPT[®] 70470) is indicated for the following scenarios: - Any lesion on physician examination and skull x-ray or ultrasound which is not clearly benign. - In cases where surgical planning is in progress, x-rays and/or ultrasound are not required. - Langerhans' cell histiocytosis, myeloma, and metastatic cancer, when symptoms suggest bony lesions. - MRI Brain without contrast (CPT[®] 70551) or with and without contrast (CPT[®] 70553) if there is concern for intracranial extension. - See Dental/Periodontal/Maxillofacial Imaging (HD-30.2) for mandibular masses - The following imaging is indicated for children and adults with Pott Puffy Tumor: - MRI Brain without and with contrast (CPT[®]70553) or CT Head without and with contrast (CPT[®] 70470)4 - Repeat imaging is supported if requested by a neurologist, neurosurgeon, otolaryngologist (ENT) and/or oromaxillofacial surgery (OMS) or any provider coordinating care with a neurologist, neurosurgeon, otolaryngologist (ENT) and/or oromaxillofacial surgery (OMS)
+- Ultrasound is the initial imaging of scalp lesions6 - X-ray is the initial imaging of skull (bony) lesions6 - CT Head without or without and with contrast (CPT[®] 70450 or CPT[®] 70470) is indicated for the following scenarios: - Any lesion on physician examination and skull x-ray or ultrasound which is not clearly benign. - In cases where surgical planning is in progress, x-rays and/or ultrasound are not required. - When bony lesions are detected on physical examination with any of the following:6 - Signs or symptoms of Langerhan's cell histiocytosis - Signs or symptoms of multiple myeloma - History of a cancer condition with a suspicion of metastasis - History of Paget's disease - History of radiation therapy to the head region - MRI Brain without contrast (CPT[®] 70551) or MRI Brain with and without contrast (CPT[®] 70553) if there is concern for intracranial extension. - See Dental/Periodontal/Maxillofacial Imaging (HD-30.2) for mandibular masses - The following imaging is indicated for children and adults with Pott Puffy Tumor: - MRI Brain without and with contrast (CPT[®]70553) or CT Head without and with contrast (CPT[®] 70470)4 - Repeat imaging is supported if requested by a neurologist, neurosurgeon, otolaryngologist (ENT) and/or oromaxillofacial surgeon (OMS) or any provider coordinating care with a neurologist, neurosurgeon, otolaryngologist (ENT) and/or oromaxillofacial surgeon (OMS)